 So, will Jewel remain trending?

-Well, not only does Singapore receive so many tourists, but they also spend quite a lot.
-There were about 14 million visitors at the end of last year, according to the Singapore Tourism Board (STB).
-These visitors definitely have the capacity to make it rain, with the Tourism Receipts (TR) at $20.6 billion.
+With Singapore receiving thousands of tourists on a daily basis, it definitely rakes in the cash as people on holiday are usually in a spending mood.
+There were about 19.1 million visitors at the end of 2019, according to the Singapore Tourism Board (STB).
+These visitors definitely have the capacity to make it rain, with Tourism Receipts (TR) notching a high of $27.7 billion.

 Even locals will continue to flock The Jewel’s hotspots.
-If they aren’t tired of Universal Studios Singapore (USS), then I doubt they’ll lose interest in The Jewel.
-Although, there might be fewer people from the West, as it’s quite a commute.
+If they aren’t tired of Universal Studios Singapore (USS), then I highly doubt they’ll lose interest in The Jewel.